urbanjost/M_intrinsics/docs/intrinsics.md

   If not present the total number of elements of the entire array are returned.

+    If KIND is present, the KIND type parameter is that specified by the value of KIND; otherwise, the KIND type parameter is that of default integer type.

 - **kind**
   : An _integer_ initialization expression indicating the kind